 01. How Nutrition Helps

-How Diet & Nutrition Can Help Mesothelioma Cancer Patients During Treatment and Recovery
+How Diet, Food & Nutrition May Help During Mesothelioma Treatment and Recovery

-A mesothelioma treatment diet may help patients manage side effects of active treatment.
+A mesothelioma treatment diet may help patients manage side effects from active treatment.
 For instance, dietitians may recommend diets with high-protein food sources, such as chicken, fish and cooked eggs.
 High-protein diets can help patients maintain their energy during treatment.
-A diet during treatment may also include a good selection of fruits, vegetables, whole grains and fiber.
+A proper diet during cancer treatment may also include a good selection of fruits, vegetables, whole grains and fiber.

 It’s important to note that no diet can prevent mesothelioma.
-However, a care team may recommend a personalized mesothelioma diet that may help patients after diagnosis.
-A custom diet may help a patient during treatment by giving their body much-needed nutrients.
-Maintaining good nutrition through treatment and recovery can help patients support their immune system and manage treatment side effects.
+But a care team may recommend a personalized mesothelioma diet that may help patients after diagnosis.
+A custom diet for cancer treatment can help give patients essential nutrients.
+Maintaining good nutrition during cancer treatment and recovery may help patients support their immune systems and manage treatment side effects.

-Patients should ask their care team about what foods to eat and avoid.
+Patients should ask their care team or dietitian what foods to eat and avoid.
 Beyond general food guidelines, dietitians can also advise patients about any unique considerations for their individual cases.

-Mesothelioma Treatment Side Effects That Nutrition May Help Manage
+Mesothelioma Treatment Side Effects That Food May Help Manage

 - Dental or gum problems